burakkurtuk/burakkurtuk/README.md

 <h3 align="center">Hello 👋 Everyone!</h1>
-<h4 align="center">Self-thought and highly motivated entry level QA Software Test Engineer.
-The opportunity to improve myself
-every day as far as in me lain excites me so much.
-I am trying to keep up-to-date my Github proﬁle daily.
-So don’t hesitate to check my projects here, to contact me if you have any further questions or any job offers.
+<h4 align="center">I am a self-taught and highly motivated entry-level Software QA Tester with a passion for learning and improving my skills.
+I have a strong interest in pursuing a career in the field of quality assurance.
+I am excited by the opportunity to challenge myself and grow as a professional on a daily basis.
+As a Software QA Tester, I enjoy the process of finding and reporting bugs in applications and websites, including mobile applications using Appium.
+Please don’t hesitate to check my projects here, to contact me if you have any further questions or any job offers.
 I'd be happy to be a open to any relocation on a global level or any remotely job offers.</h4>

 - 📫 How to reach me burakkurtuk@gmail.com